 Stop Making Excuses

 Why people fail to get results?
-Well, there could be several reasons for that but the most common are lack of plan and lack of discipline.
+Well, there could be several reasons for that.
+The most common are lack of plan and lack of discipline.
 I see this all the time and it’s really frustrating.
-My intention here is to help you not repeating those mistakes.
+My intention here is to help you not to make those mistakes.

 Lack of Plan